athrur/athrur.github.io/_posts/2022-08-01-tweet-based-trading.md

 ## The Data

 To embark on this journey, we need data.
 We require both the crypto price data and the tweets.
-While my focus here is on Elon Musk's Dogecoin tweets](https://twitter.com/elonmusk/status/1485953263040188416), the method applies to any cryptocurrency and Twitter account.
+While my focus here is on [Elon Musk's Dogecoin tweets](https://twitter.com/elonmusk/status/1485953263040188416), the method applies to any cryptocurrency and Twitter account.
 My data sources of choice, limited to 2021, are as follows:
 - [Dogecoin price data](https://www.kaggle.com/datasets/yamqwe/cryptocurrency-extra-data-dogecoin)
 - [Elon Musk tweets](https://www.kaggle.com/datasets/ayhmrba/elon-musk-tweets-2010-2021)